-Build wise, these are excellent.
-They are made of brushed aluminum, plastic, and pleather, and don’t feel cheap in the slightest.
-They are relatively lightweight, but feel extremely solid and hefty enough to deter any doubts that you spent your money well.
+Build-wise, these are excellent.
+They are made of brushed aluminum, plastic, and protein leather, and don’t feel cheap in the slightest.
+They are relatively lightweight but feel extremely solid and hefty enough to deter any doubts that you spent your money well.

 Comfort is a bit of a mixed bag.
 On one hand, they sit very well on your dome, but you may have trouble getting a good seal.
 This is one of the biggest issues that users face.
 I myself had the same issue when demoing them inside Guitar Center.
 Once you get a good fit, it’s smooth sailing.
 It’s just achieving the seal that takes a bit of elbow grease.

-Other than that, these are extremely comfortable and can be worn for long periods without a rest.
+Other than that, these are extremely comfortable and can be worn for long periods without rest.